Lent Holy Communion

 The Greeting

-The president greets the people
+The presiding priest greets the people:

 The Lord be with you